scikit-build/scikit-build/docs/usage.rst

 Visual Studio IDE
 ^^^^^^^^^^^^^^^^^

-If :ref:`Visual Studio` generator is used, there are two types of parallelism:
+If :ref:`Visual Studio IDE` generator is used, there are two types of parallelism:

 * target level parallelism
 * object level parallelism